 There is currently an active international dialogue on establishing a regional initiative for disaster risk financing for Asia.

-The topic of an Asian disaster risk financing facility has been raised in various forums, including the Association of Southeast Asian Nations (ASEAN), Asia-Pacific Economic Cooperation (APEC), the G-7 InsuResilience Initiative, and the Vulnerable 20 Group of Ministers of Finance (V20).
+The topic of an Asian disaster risk financing facility has been raised in various forums, including the Association of Southeast Asian Nations (ASEAN), Asia-Pacific Economic Cooperation (APEC), G-7 InsuResilience, and the Founding Communique of the Vulnerable 20 Group of Ministers of Finance (V20).